wacncontent/CustomizeTool/output/articles/virtual-network/resource-groups-networking.md

 You can deploy services to Azure from a template by using PowerShell, AzureCLI, or by performing a click to deploy from GitHub.
 To deploy services from a template in GitHub, execute the following steps:

 1. Open the template3 file from GitHub.
 As an example, open [Virtual network with two subnets](https://github.com/Azure/azure-quickstart-templates/tree/master/101-virtual-network).
-2. Click on **Deploy to Azure**, and then sign in on to the Azure Management Portal with your credentials.
+2. Click on **Deploy to Azure**, and then sign in on to the Azure portal with your credentials.
 3. Verify the template, and then click **Save**.
 4. Click **Edit parameters** and select a location, such as *China North*, for the vnet and subnets.
 5. If necessary, change the **ADDRESSPREFIX** and **SUBNETPREFIX** parameters, and then click **OK**.